GenericMage/CoinClash/Type-A/Documentation/CCAgentSpecs.md

     - Checks tokens are not identical and pair isn’t already listed.
     - Verifies at least one router, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
     - Calls _deployPair to create listing and liquidity contracts.
-    - Calls _initializeListing to set up listing contract with routers array, listing ID, liquidity address, tokens, agent, registry, and verifies tokenA/tokenB against uniswapV2Pair tokens, then sets uniswapV2Pair.
+    - Calls _initializeListing to set up listing contract with routers array, listing ID, liquidity address, tokens, agent, registry, and verifies tokenA/tokenB against uniswapV2Pair tokens (replacing address(0) with wethAddress for verification), then sets uniswapV2Pair.
     - Calls _initializeLiquidity to set up liquidity contract with routers array, listing ID, listing address, tokens, and agent.
     - Calls _updateState to update mappings and arrays.
     - Emits ListingCreated event.